queryluke/masseffect-5e/static/data/class_features/zz_insightful_fighting.md

 name: Insightful Fighting
 ---
 ### Ear for Deceit
-You develop a talent for picking out lies.
+At {{ level }} level, you develop a talent for picking out lies.
 Whenever you make a Wisdom (Insight) check to determine whether a creature is lying, treat a roll of 7 or lower on the d20 as an 8.

 ### Eye for Detail